GeorgeCao-HG/ML_docker_deploy/README_LLM_Deployment (Docker vs vLLM).md

 1. Save as `README.md` in your project root
 2. Add the `Dockerfile` and `entrypoint.sh` (if using Option C)
 3. Customize model names/ports as needed

-Would you like me to include any additional sections like:
-- Security hardening tips
-- Auto-scaling examples
-- Cost optimization strategies?